Quantum Pseudorandomness and Classical Complexity: Preliminaries

-Efficient constructions of $t$-wise independent functions are known, in the sense that one can sample a random $f_k$ from a $t$-wise independent function family and make queries to $f_k$ in $\poly(t, n, m)$ time \cite{Zha12}.
-Our primary use of $t$-wise independent functions is in simulating random oracles: $2t$-wise independent functions can be used in place of a uniformly random function $\{0,1\}^n \to \{0,1\}^m$ in any quantum algorithm that makes at most $t$ queries to the random function; see Zhandry \cite[Theorem 6.1]{Zha12} for more details.

-We use the following definitions of pseudorandom quantum states (PRSs) and pseudorandom unitaries (PRUs), which were introduced by Ji, Liu, and Song \cite{JLS18}.
+We use the following definitions of pseudorandom quantum states (PRSs) and pseudorandom unitaries (PRUs), which were introduced by Ji, Liu, and Song \cite{JLS18-prs}.

-\begin{definition}[Pseudorandom quantum states \cite{JLS18}] Let $\kappa \in \Naturals$ be the security parameter.
-Let $D$ be the dimension of a quantum system and let $\Key$ be the key set, both parameterized by $\kappa$.
-A keyed family of quantum states $\{\ket{\varphi_k}\}_{k \in \Key} \subset \States(D)$ is \emph{pseudorandom} if the following two conditions hold: \begin{enumerate}[(1)] \item (Efficient generation) There is a polynomial-time quantum algorithm $G$ that generates $\ket{\varphi_k}$ on input $k$, meaning $G(k) = \ket{\varphi_k}$. \item (Computationally indistinguishable) For any polynomial-time quantum algorithm $\Alg$ and $T = \poly(\kappa)$:
+\begin{definition}[Pseudorandom quantum states \cite{JLS18-prs}] Let $\kappa \in \Naturals$ be the security parameter, and let $n(\kappa)$ be the number of qubits in the quantum system.
+A keyed family of $n$-qubit quantum states $\{\ket{\varphi_k}\}_{k \in \Key}$ is \emph{pseudorandom} if the following two conditions hold: \begin{enumerate}[(1)] \item (Efficient generation) There is a polynomial-time quantum algorithm $G$ that generates $\ket{\varphi_k}$ on input $k$, meaning $G(k) = \ket{\varphi_k}$. \item (Computationally indistinguishable) For any polynomial-time quantum adversary $\Alg$ and for every $T = \poly(\kappa)$:

 \end{enumerate} \end{definition}